Skanderbeg Square, Skopje: Inauguration ceremony (2006)

-In the Balkans, Skopje became the third Albanian capital city after Tiranë and Pristina to install a Skanderbeg statue of similar equestrian features to the others and the act of commemoration by Albanian elites in North Macedonia drew upon common Albanian cultural maps, imaginations and symbolism.
+In the Balkans, Skopje became the third city after Tirana and Pristina to install a Skanderbeg statue of similar equestrian features to the others and the act of commemoration by Albanian elites in North Macedonia drew upon common Albanian cultural maps, imaginations and symbolism.
 At the time the Skanderbeg statue was placed in a specific direction with a staring gaze fixated upon the southern areas of the city and the large and visible Millennium Cross on the opposite end of Skopje.
 The installment of the monument in the middle section of the Ottoman area of Skopje inhabited mainly by Albanians was their effort to mark an Albanian presence within the capital city.
 Prior to the unveiling ceremony postcards were printed by Çair municipality that hailed the new statue with the words "Skënderbeu... edhe në Shkup" (Skanderbeg... in Skopje too).
 Macedonian President Branko Crvenkovski (SDSM) along with Mayor Mexhiti privately visited the monument before the unveiling occurred.
 Prime Minister Nikola Gruevski (VMRO-DPMNE) was not present at the unveiling ceremony as DUI officials still reeling over events related to the electoral aftermath made an invitation to him as a private citizen and not a statesman.
 DPA officials were also not present at the ceremony claiming that DUI was using the event to obscure its inefficiencies toward improving Albanian rights in the country.
 On 28 November 2006, an equestrian statue of Skanderbeg wrapped with a large Albanian flag was unveiled at the entrance of the Old Bazaar.

 The ceremony was attended by Western diplomats such as the EU representative and US ambassador, by Daut Haradinaj from Kosovo, the Macedonian Deputy Prime Minister for European Integration and Albanian politicians from North Macedonia that included Ali Ahmeti and Mayor Mexhiti.
 Also present alongside Ahmeti were other dignitaries such as Fazli Veli, Gëzim Ostreni and Rafiz Aliti associated with the former Albanian National Liberation Army (NLA).
 Albanian President Alfred Moisiu was not at the ceremony and sent his congratulations to others who were present.
 The event was choreographed to create a symbolic connection between Ali Ahmeti, a former commander during the 2001 insurgency and Skanderbeg related to standing up for the Albanian cause and its struggles.
 Ahmeti gave a speech and thanked members of the international community that were present at the ceremony.
 The speech made references to Albanians in the country, asking them to place differences aside and called for unity within the group declaring that the November event was a "victory for all citizens of North Macedonia".